Best 4x4 electric cars to buy in 2025

 2. Tesla Model Y

-It’s also outstandingly quick in this form, offering 384bhp and a sub-five sec 0-62mph time.
-Yet the Model Y easily manages efficiency numbers higher than most EVs we’ve tested, with up to 351 miles of range between charges.
+It’s also seriously rapid, of course, offering a sub-5.0sec 0-62mph time.
+Yet the Model Y easily manages efficiency numbers higher than most EVs we’ve tested, with claimed range of 364 miles inbetween charges - and a real-world range of well over 300 miles.

 There’s tonnes of space inside for adults, and you can cram all your last-minute holiday packing in its large boot and ample frunk.
-Plus, the Tesla charging network provides reliable charging for long trips.
+It's not designed as a proper off-roader, but it has got very capable dual-motor, all-wheel drive for secure handling even in bad conditions, and it's also capable of towing up to 1600kg.

 1. Kia EV9